core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 As discussed below, Group OSCORE addresses a number of security attacks mentioned in {{Section 11 of RFC7252}}, with particular reference to their execution over IP multicast.

 * Since Group OSCORE provides end-to-end confidentiality and integrity of request/response messages, proxies capable of group communication cannot break message protection, and thus cannot act as man-in-the-middle beyond their legitimate duties (see {{Section 11.2 of RFC7252}}).
 In fact, intermediaries such as proxies are not assumed to have access to the OSCORE Security Context used by OSCORE group members.
-Also, with the notable addition of signatures for the group mode, Group OSCORE protects messages using the same procedure as OSCORE (see {{Sections 8 and 9 of I-D.ietf-core-oscore-groupcomm}}), and especially processes CoAP options according to the same classification in U/I/E classes.
+Also, with the notable addition of signatures for the group mode, Group OSCORE protects messages using the same procedure as OSCORE (see {{Sections 7 and 8 of I-D.ietf-core-oscore-groupcomm}}), and especially processes CoAP options according to the same classification in U/I/E classes.

 * Group OSCORE limits the feasibility and impact of amplification attacks (see {{ssec-amplification}} of this document and {{Section 11.3 of RFC7252}}), thanks to the handling of protected group requests on the server side.
 That is, upon receiving a group request protected with Group OSCORE, a server verifies whether the request is not a replay, and whether it has been originated and sent by the alleged CoAP endpoint in the OSCORE group.

-   In order to perform the latter check of source authentication, the server either: i) verifies the signature included in the request by using the public key of the client, when the request is protected using the group mode (see {{Section 8.2 of I-D.ietf-core-oscore-groupcomm}}); or ii) decrypts and verifies the request by means of an additionally derived pairwise key associated with the client, when the request is protected using the pairwise mode (see {{Section 9.4 of I-D.ietf-core-oscore-groupcomm}}).
+   In order to perform the latter check of source authentication, the server either: i) verifies the signature included in the request by using the public key of the client, when the request is protected using the group mode (see {{Section 7.2 of I-D.ietf-core-oscore-groupcomm}}); or ii) decrypts and verifies the request by means of an additionally derived pairwise key associated with the client, when the request is protected using the pairwise mode (see {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}}).

-   As also discussed in {{Section 8 of I-D.ietf-core-oscore-groupcomm}}, it is recommended that, when failing to decrypt and verify an incoming group request protected with the group mode, a server does not send back any error message in case any of the following holds: the server determines that the request was indeed sent to the whole CoAP group (e.g., over IP multicast); or the server is not able to determine it altogether.
+   As also discussed in {{Section 7 of I-D.ietf-core-oscore-groupcomm}}, it is recommended that, when failing to decrypt and verify an incoming group request protected with the group mode, a server does not send back any error message in case any of the following holds: the server determines that the request was indeed sent to the whole CoAP group (e.g., over IP multicast); or the server is not able to determine it altogether.

    Such a message processing on the server limits an adversary to leveraging an intercepted group request protected with Group OSCORE, and then altering the source address to be the one of the intended amplification victim.